Pukalani, Hawaii

 Pukalani is a census-designated place (CDP) in Maui County, Hawaiʻi, United States.
 The population was 8,299 at the 2020 census.
-The general volcano-slope region, including nearby Makawao and Kula, is referred to as upcountry by locals, and is one of the four major population centers on Maui, the other three being Kahului, Lahaina and Kīhei, all of which are at sea level.
+The western volcano-slope region of Haleakalā, including nearby Makawao and Kula, is referred to as Upcountry Maui by locals, and is one of the four major population centers on Maui (the other three being Kahului, Lahaina and Kīhei, all of which are at sea level).

 Geography

 Pukalani is located at 20°50′24″N 156°20′38″W (20.840039, -156.343808).

 According to the United States Census Bureau, the CDP has a total area of 11.1 km2, all of it land.

 Pukalani (pronounced Poo-cah-lah-nee) in Hawaiian means "window of heaven".
-It has also been said it was originally called Pu'ukalani meaning hill of heaven.
-It is commonly misinterpreted to mean "hole in the sky".
-This misinterpretation comes from the plantation and immigration movement to Hawa'i'i, uniting multiple cultures and creating a new language called "Pidgin" or "Pidgin English" referring to Puka as hole.
 Clouds form above and below the community on Haleakalā, leaving Pukalani sunny most of the time.
 With cool and often brisk temperatures.
 Pukalani is one of the few places besides Haleakala and Kula that one can view the northern, western, and eastern sides of Maui.